TJThePiGuy/AdventOfCode2023/readme.md

 This is just a place for me to display my Advent of Code code.
 If this ends up being public, then hello!

 I am competing in the NJIT ACM private leaderboard with all of these times.
-Note that any that have a time as "$\infty$" have not yet been completed.
+Note that any that have a time as "infinity" have not yet been completed.

 | Date | Part A Time | Part B Time | Total Time |
 |---|---|---|---|